-Sound Transit's Real Property Acquisitions and Relocation Policy, Procedures, and Guidelines (Sound Transit 2017); the federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (the "Uniform Act"); and the State of Washington's relocation and property acquisition laws and regulations, including Revised Code of Washington (RCW) 8.26 and Washington Administrative Code (WAC) 468-100.
+Sound Transit would compensate affected property owners according to the provisions specified in Sound Transit's Real Property Acquisitions and Relocation Policy, Procedures, and Guidelines (Sound Transit 2017); the federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (the "Uniform Act"); and the State of Washington's relocation and property acquisition laws and regulations, including Revised Code of Washington (RCW) 8.26 and Washington Administrative Code (WAC) 468-100.
 Compensation and entitlements would vary by property, depending on the project effects, the economy, number of available relocation opportunities, and factors outlined in the policies, laws, and regulations.
-Relocation resources would be available to all qualified individuals in compliance with Sound Transit's Language Assistance Plan (Sound Transit 2022).